-- Download as PDF --

-This exciting achievement has moved us to establish this website inspired by Dr Yurkovsky’s extraordinary clinical and scientific work, and the wider Living Systems Revolution of which it forms part. [more about this]
+This exciting achievement has moved us to establish this website inspired by Dr Yurkovsky’s extraordinary clinical and scientific work, and the wider Intelligent Systems Revolution of which it forms part. [more about this]

 This is also a hub leading on to a network of interrelated websites, each tackling a different topic or aspect, but all sharing the common thread of systems science.
 The solutions to the problems humanity faces in the world today are both individual and collective in their application, both medical and inter-personal.

 Hence the simultaneous focus and wide scope of this website.
 Health issues are the core theme and anchor – the flavour of most of this website – but then we also allow ourselves to venture into other aspects of the Intelligent Systems Revolution.